So You Want to Work in Digital Health...

 What is digital health?

-Rock Health, a firm I founded while in business school, has been tracking digital health funding since 2011.
-They now classify companies on a few dimensions, including value proposition and clinical indication.
+At its core, digital health (aka health tech, or whatever you want to call it) represents the intersection of healthcare and technology.
+At Rock Health, a firm I founded while in business school, we have been tracking digital health funding since 2011.
+We now classify companies on a few dimensions, including value proposition and clinical indication.

 Value propositions - the value of the product/service that accrues to the customer, irrespective of the mechanism used to deliver the value - include: